pdebelak/scenic_sqlite_adapter/README.md

 end
 ```

+## Limitations

+Sqlite does not support all the features from the scenic gem.
+For instance, it
+does not support materialized views or the `CREATE OR REPLACE` statement.
+Trying
+to use those features will raise a
+`Scenic::Adapters::Sqlite::FeatureNotSupportedError`.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.